yhormanp/React_TicTacToe/README.md

+## Starting this project

+download the project and run, `npm install` to install the packages after that, run, `npm start` to run the project and open http://localhost:3000 to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-download the project and run, ### `npm install` to install the packages after that, run, ### `npm start` to run the project and open http://localhost:3000 to view it in the browser.

 this tutorial was made from the  reactjs page